allgamescoindev/agc-autominer/README.md

 ## 1.Overview

 AllGamesCoin Auto Miner is a mining program that supports Nvidia and AMD GPUs.
-It incloud ccminer and sgminer core.
+It inclouds ccminer and sgminer core.
 It can automatically use different cores to mine according to your equipment.

 ## 2.Install